sangam14/thisisabdus.github.io/_posts/2018-12-21-how-to-get-a-custom-email-address-for-free.md

 DKIM looks something like this: `selector1._domainkey.example.com` and has a value corresponding to this.
 This piece of information is used by email services to determine if an email is spam or legit.
 Again, this is also a TXT record and can be found in your Zoho Admin Panel.

-Once you are done configuring your DNS with this data, you should get your personalised custom email address.
-Have a great time ahead!
+Once you are done configuring your DNS with appropriate data, you'll be allowed to create your email address under your domail name.
+You can login to your email account by following this link: [https://mail.zoho.com](https://mail.zoho.com)